NMC, LFP, LTO. What’s the difference? [The Battery Cycle #2 | 2025 RELEASE]

 - quite costly (at least 50-150% more expensive than NMC)

-To sum up: As always in life, there ain’t no such thing as a free lunch.
+To sum up: as always in life, there ain’t no such thing as a free lunch.
 Li ion batteries share a common baseline mechanism of ion transport through media, and an impressive array of different combinations of different such media push performance into one direction or the other.
-Improvements are made here and there, but a giant leap in energy density without negative effects on, say, lifetime, cannot not realistically be expected.
+Improvements are made here and there, but a giant leap in energy density without negative effects on, say, lifetime, cannot realistically be expected.

-Outlook: In the next article, we will give surprising learnings on the complexity of the seemingly simple task of determining the State of Charge of NMC, LFP or LTO cells and the day-to-day implications
+In the next article, we will give surprising learnings on the complexity of the seemingly simple task of determining the State of Charge of NMC, LFP or LTO cells and the day-to-day implications

-* if Ni, Mn and Co are used in equal proportions, one says “NMC111”.
-There is a trend in automotive to go for 8 times Ni and equal parts Mn+Co, yielding NMC811 – long range, low lifetime.
+- if Ni, Mn and Co are used in equal proportions, one says “NMC111”.
+There is a trend in automotive to go for 8-times Ni and equal parts Mn+Co, yielding NMC811 – long range, low lifetime. ↩︎